Unidata/awips2/docs/install/install-azure.md

 2. **/etc/sysconfig/iptables**

-    To serve data from an EDEX server, iptables must allow TCP connections on ports **5672**, **9581** and **9582**.
+    To serve data from an EDEX server, iptables must allow TCP connections on ports **9581** and **9582**.
 The following lines added to `/etc/sysconfig/iptables`, followed by the command `service iptables restart`, will configure iptables for EDEX.

-        -A INPUT -p tcp -m tcp --dport 5672 -j ACCEPT -A INPUT -p tcp -m tcp --dport 9581 -j ACCEPT -A INPUT -p tcp -m tcp --dport 9582 -j ACCEPT
+        -A INPUT -p tcp -m tcp --dport 9581 -j ACCEPT -A INPUT -p tcp -m tcp --dport 9582 -j ACCEPT